.WaGadgetBlog .boxBodyInfoOuterContainer h5 .postedByLink{ display:none; } .WaGadgetBlog .boxBodyInfoOuterContainer h5 .postedByLabel{ display:none; }

 Become a member

-Your annual membership fee helps the Steenburg Lake Community Association achieve their mission on behalf of the residents of Steenburg Lake.
+Your annual membership fee of $40 helps the Steenburg Lake Community Association achieve their mission on behalf of the residents of Steenburg Lake.
 Fees fund fun activities throughout the year, they support our Lake Stewardship program, Newsletters, Website, and Government Relations.
 Your membership is appreciated, and required, in order to continue as an association.

 Find us